Skip to content

 Installing a new kitchen can be a game-changer.
 Modern cabinetry, energy-efficient appliances, and functional layouts can bring your Lockwood home into the 21st century.

-Revamping the Bathroom
+Revamping the bathroom

 Lockwood homes can sometimes feel dark due to their timber walls.
 Installing skylights is an excellent solution, letting in an abundance of natural light and creating a more open, inviting atmosphere.

-How do you paint the interior of a Lockwood Home?
+How do you paint the interior of a Lockwood home?

-Steps to a Fresh Interior
+Steps to a fresh interior

-Achieving a freshly painted interior in a Lockwood home involves thorough preparation and attention to detail:
+Achieving a freshly painted interior in a Lockwood home involves thorough preparation and attention to detail.

-• Surface Sanding: Start by sanding down the entire surface you intend to paint, including the grooves between the timber boards.
+• Surface sanding: Start by sanding down the entire surface you intend to paint, including the grooves between the timber boards.
 The goal is not to remove all the polyurethane finish but to provide adhesion for the new paint.

-• Knot Hole Treatment: Fill any timber knot holes using a quick-drying water-based filler.
+• Knot hole treatment: Fill any timber knot holes using a quick-drying water-based filler.
 Sand the filler flush with the surface for a smooth finish.

-• Light Sanding: Give the primer/sealer coat a light sanding and dust it off for a clean surface.
+• Light sanding: Give the primer/sealer coat a light sanding and dust it off for a clean surface.

-• Gap Sealing: Many homeowners choose to use a flexible gap sealer in the grooves between boards to prevent paint cracking as the timber expands and contracts.
+• Gap sealing: Many homeowners choose to use a flexible gap sealer in the grooves between boards to prevent paint cracking as the timber expands and contracts.

-While renovating, you may contemplate changing the layout of your Lockwood home to create a more open and spacious feel.
+If you’re renovating, you may contemplate changing the layout of your Lockwood home to create a more open and spacious feel.
 However, it’s essential to understand that Lockwood homes often use interior walls for structural bracing.
 Before removing any walls, consult a building professional to assess the potential impact on the home’s integrity.

-How much does it cost to renovate a Lockwood Home?
+How much does it cost to renovate a Lockwood home?

 Renovating a Lockwood home is an investment in both your living space and its long-term value.
 In New Zealand, the cost of renovating a Lockwood home typically ranges from $120,000 to $200,000.
 This budget encompasses essential updates like bathroom and kitchen renovations, interior and exterior painting, new carpet, and flooring.

-Ceiling Insulation
+Ceiling insulation

-Underfloor Insulation
+Underfloor insulation

-Your Lockwood Home’s Potential
+Your Lockwood home’s potential

 Ready to embark on your Lockwood home renovation journey?
-Reach out to our team of experts to discuss your project, get personalized advice, and receive a free quote.
+Reach out to our team of experts to discuss your project, get personalised advice, and receive a free quote.
 Let’s transform your Lockwood home into a space that reflects your style, values, and commitment to sustainability.
 Contact us today to get started.

 Start your journey to the home you have always wanted.